 Like most teenagers learning to play guitar and forming a band, I couldn’t afford a really good guitar.
 So I made my first electric guitar out of plywood, cheap hardware, and parts from a scrapped guitar.

-I was about 16 when I’d saved up for a second hand Kasuga Deluxe, from Reidy’s in Blackburn.
+I was about 16 when I’d saved up for a second hand Kasuga LG-480BS ‘Deluxe’, from Reidy’s in Blackburn.
 The Kasuga was my main guitar for the next 10 years.
-But, since the eighties, it’s either hung on a wall hook or sat on a stand in my house.
+But, after the eighties, it’s either hung on a wall hook or sat on a stand in my house.

 At the end of my computer musician phase, I decided that I missed the instant feedback of playing an instrument.
 After a brief stab at learning piano, I decided to have another go at guitar.
 But, as I was now a ‘grown-up’, perhaps I could make up for the budget limitations of the past?